Bob cut: 2000s revival

 In 2006, the bob was adopted by the singer Madonna and, as a move away from boho-chic, by actress Sienna Miller.

 In November 2005, Canadian ice dancer Kristina Lenko was asked to join ITV1's new series, Dancing on Ice.
 She went to her stylist in Toronto and told him "Do whatever you like."
-He cut Lenko's waist length hair into what is referred to as an A-line bob, where the hair is shorter in the back and gradually longer toward the front, with the longest pieces toward the front of the face.
+He cut Lenko's waist-length hair into what is referred to as an A-line bob, where the hair is shorter in the back and gradually longer toward the front, with the longest pieces toward the front of the face.
 Later, ex–Spice Girl Victoria Beckham decided to cut her own hair into such a style, helping to raise its popularity worldwide with girls asking hairdressers for a "Pob"—Beckham's nickname Posh Spice conflated with "bob".

 In 2007, R&B singer Rihanna had a bob haircut in the video for "Umbrella".
-She has stated that she got her inspiration from Charlize Theron in Æon Flux.
+She has said that she was inspired by actress Charlize Theron in Æon Flux.

 Keira Knightley had a bob in her short TV ad for Coco Mademoiselle.
-Actress Christina Ricci also had a bob for live-action movie version for 60s anime series Speed Racer and later onwards.
+Actress Christina Ricci also had a bob for live-action movie version for 60s anime series Speed Racer and later.
 Katie Holmes got a bob cut with bangs in 2007.

-At her third show in Brisbane, Australia, Britney Spears wore the bob throughout her concert.
 Jenny McCarthy is known for a sporting an A-line bob.
+Bryce Dallas Howard's character Claire Dearing sported an A-line Bob in the 2015 film Jurassic World.
 Kate Bosworth is said to have popularized the bob in 2008.
 Shoulder-length bobs became popular after being sported by stars such as Heidi Klum and Jessica Alba.
 A shaggy version of the bob was popularized by Dianna Agron and Kate Mara.